 2. PASTRIES 🧁😊

 Apartment review– apartment is in the old town.
 Modern but with character.
 Very clean & comfortable.
 Affordable.
-Close to everything, including central bus station.
-Only setback is that for a whole month it would have been a bonus to have a place with a view.
+Close to everything, including the central bus station.
+The only setback is that for a whole month it would have been a bonus to have a place with a view.
 If we came here again for a month we would probably stay in Dobrota in an apartment with a terrace and view, Dobrota is just 30 minutes walk from the old town.